capnm/go_rpi/README.md

 ```

 # Examples
-### OpenVG: For a test if everything works, just draw a blue circle on the screen.
+### To check if everything works, run the simple blue circle program.
 Run `bin/circle` in the linux console (ctrl+alt+F1) or the (ssh) terminal.
 You can rebuild the binary with `go install -v circle`.